 How often is a family expected to participate as a parent of the day?

-With an enrollment of 18 children, families can expect to spend 1 day per month on POD duties.
+With an enrollment of 18 to 20 children, families can expect to spend 1 day per month on POD duties.

 What happens if my child cannot be offered a spot?